Afrigen gears up to deliver Africa's first COVID-19 mRNA vaccine

-CAPE TOWN, June 24 (Reuters) - Afrigen Biologics expects a decision in mid-July on partners to produce Africa's first COVID-19 vaccine using the mRNA platform, the South African start-up's managing director said.
+CAPE TOWN (Reuters) - Afrigen Biologics expects a decision in mid-July on partners to produce Africa’s first COVID-19 vaccine using the mRNA platform, the South African start-up’s managing director said.

 The World Health Organization picked Afrigen for a pilot to give poor and middle-income countries the know-how and licenses to make COVID-19 vaccines, in what South African President Cyril Ramaphosa called an historic step.

-The "tech transfer hub" will make it possible for African companies to manufacture mRNA vaccines, the advanced technology used in Pfizer (PFE.N) and Moderna (MRNA.O) shots, in 9-12 months, the WHO said on Monday. read more
+The “tech transfer hub” will make it possible for African companies to manufacture mRNA vaccines, the advanced technology used in Pfizer and Moderna shots, in 9-12 months, the WHO said on Monday.

 “The race is on to get manufacturing capacity in Africa to give us vaccine security,” Afrigen’s Petro Terblanche told Reuters on Wednesday during the first media visit to its new 130 million rand ($9 million) facility.